Lemkinator/NAK-Buch/README.md

 There is already a free alternative, but it is a bit outdated, lacks some features, doesn't support all screen formats, and now displays a warning that it was written for older versions....

 🌙 Dark Mode:
 Already seen the "dark mode" of the official app?
-Keine Ahnung was dort schief gelaufen ist, aber diese App hat einen "richtigen" Dark-Mode (der sich automatisch den Systemeinstellungen anpasst) und invertiert nicht einfach nur das Textfeld... 😂😅🤦🤦‍♂️ ...
+No idea what went wrong there, but this app has a "real" dark mode (which automatically adjusts to the system settings) and doesn't just invert the text field... 😂😅🤦🤦‍♂️ ...

-⌚ Wear OS Unterstützung:
+⌚ Wear OS support:
-Smartphone vergessen?
-No problem, the text contents of the app can be displayed on the smartwatch without any problems (in a pleasant design).
+Forgotten smartphone?
+No problem, the text contents of the app can be displayed on your smartwatch (in a pleasant design).

 <br>